-Disney is one of the most recognizable brands in the world thanks to its storytelling, theme parks, and an array of popular characters.
+Disney is one of the most recognizable brands in the world thanks to its storytelling, theme parks and resorts, and an array of popular characters.

-The Walt Disney Company is named after its founder Walt Disney and started as an animation house.
+The Walt Disney Company is named after its founder Walt Disney and started as an animation house in October 1923.

 Today, the company is one of the largest media conglomerates in the world with a worldwide audience.

-The company has had several high-profile acquisitions including 20th Century Fox, Marvel, Lucasfilm, and Pixar.
+It has had several high-profile acquisitions including 20th Century Fox, Marvel Entertainment, Lucasfilm, and Pixar.

 The rest of the company’s divisions are made up of its film and television studios.